Combination of technologies led the digital revolution

 Throughout the 1950s Terman, who went on to become Stanford’s provost, grew the industrial park by encouraging its occupants to have a symbiotic relationship with Stanford; employees and executives could study or teach part-time at the university, and its professors were given leeway to advise new businesses.
 Stanford’s office park would end up nurturing hundreds of companies, from Varian to Facebook.

-Innovation - when to push, when to heed
+When to push, when to heed

 One useful leadership talent is knowing when to push ahead against doubters and when to heed them.
 Shockley had trouble striking this balance.
 One case arose when he devised a four-layer diode that he thought would be faster and more versatile than a three-layer transistor.